mikaelklingstam/homeassistant-public/documentation/version 1.3/Functions_And_Settings_1_3.md

   - The logic uses the normalized HA1 sensor (kW) so it stays consistent with other 1.3 energy flows and visualizations.

 - **Notes / Conventions:**
 - `sensor.ha1_huawei_solar_power` is in **kW** and is derived from the Huawei inverter’s active power.
 - This function depends on the Huawei Solar integration being online and the canonical 1.3 package `huawei_solar_1_3.yaml` being active.
 - Any further optimization (e.g., combining Nordpool price windows or peak shaving constraints) should be documented in a separate subsection.

+---

+## 10. Weather & Environment (Task 12)

+**Goal:**
+Expose a normalized weather interface (SMHI primary, Met.no backup) and Forecast.Solar PV predictions so dashboards, comfort logic, and future planners consume the same data set.

+**Primary sensors:**
+- `weather.smhi_home` — canonical weather entity for condition + icon; mirrored by `sensor.ha1_weather_condition`.
+- `weather.home` / `weather.home_hourly` — kept online for comparison and fallback only.
+- Template sensors sourced from SMHI (`sensor.ha1_outdoor_temperature`, `sensor.ha1_outdoor_humidity`, `sensor.ha1_outdoor_feels_like`, `sensor.ha1_wind_speed`, `sensor.ha1_wind_bearing`) feed dashboards, climate guards, and comfort diagnostics.
+- Verisure indoor sensors (`group.verisure_environment`) bridge the gap between outdoor references and actual indoor climate measurements.

+**Forecast.Solar references:**
+- `sensor.energy_production_today` / `_tomorrow`, `sensor.power_production_now`, `sensor.power_highest_peak_time_today` / `_tomorrow`, and hourly energy estimates provide the PV outlook that future (Task 14+) scheduling logic will need.
+- These sensors are captured in documentation and verified in HA but deliberately unused until peak shaving, battery, and EV planners can consume them consistently.

+**Usage & next steps:**
+- Dashboards should pull outdoor temperature/humidity/wind from the HA1 template sensors, not directly from the weather integration, to keep units/sign conventions uniform.
+- Climate/comfort automations (including the AC section above) will start referencing `sensor.ha1_outdoor_temperature` once the guardrails are defined.
+- When Task 13+ introduces forecasting logic, reuse these Forecast.Solar entities instead of recreating ad-hoc forecasts.